angelagomezf/final-project/README.md

 (On the left I'm visiting Valle de Guadalupe with my friends, and on the right I'm wine tasting in Binifadet with my mum).
 ![alt](images/experiences.jpg)

 Moreover, after watching [Disrupting Wine](https://www.imdb.com/title/tt12645184/) (a documentary about the founder of Vivino), I became very interested and curious about the wine industry.
-Which is why for my final project, I decided to dive deeper and shed some light into this complex world, because **wine not**?
+Which is why, for my final project, I decided to dive deeper and shed some light into this complex world, because **wine not**?

 ## Finding a dataset